 Annual Report Deadline

 The Franchise Tax Public Information Report must be filed by May 15 each year.
-Every LLC is bound by this rule, except an LLC in its first calendar year of the business.
+Every LLC is bound by this rule, except for an LLC in its first calendar year of business.
 For the first calendar year of business, an LLC will file the annual report next year.
-E.g., the LLC, which was formed in the month of January in 2021, will be submitting the annual report on May 15, 2022.
+For example, the LLC, which was formed in January 2021, will submit its annual report on May 15, 2022.

 Penalties for Non-filing or late filing

-Filing the Franchise Tax report is essential for every type of entity in the State of Texas, so much so that there can be penalties for non-filing the Franchise Tax Public Information Report.
-The non-filing penalty or the late filing penalties of the annual report with the Comptroller is $50.
-Most States charge additional penalties in case of a lapse in a filing.
-Texas Authorities have the power to dissolve the LLC in certain circumstances, where the annual report has not been filed frequently.
+Filing the Franchise Tax report is essential for every type of entity in the State of Texas, so much so that there can be penalties for non-filing of the Franchise Tax Public Information Report.
+The non-filing penalty or the late filing penalties for the annual report with the Comptroller are $50.
+Most States charge additional penalties in case of a lapse in filing.
+Texas Authorities have the power to dissolve an LLC in certain circumstances, specifically when the annual report has not been filed on time.

 Why Do LLCs Have to File the Annual Report?